Links on SoundGuys may earn us a commission. Learn more.

 Mids and highs

-While the bass response is flat, the mids and highs are much more consumer-friendly in terms of emphasis.
+While the bass response is somewhat subdued, the mids and highs are much more consumer-friendly in terms of emphasis.
 That little bump in emphasis makes vocals and low strings easier to pick out, as it makes their harmonics easier to hear.
 You can hear this in songs like Baby I’m yours by Breakbot.
 On crappier headphones and earbuds, you can sometimes have issues picking out the right consonants in the lyrics, making them tough to discern.

 What Bluetooth codec should you use?